TitaniumHocker/rusticated/README.md

 <h5>Then came rusticated, embracing a middle path of<br>gentle sepia warmth, calling to mind the transitional<br>light of rising mornings and falling evenings.</h5>

-<h5>Blue, as the most neutral cool tint, could be described<br>as evoking sky, water, and all the cool-colored things<br>of nature.
-Brown, the most neutral warm tint, speaks<br>of soil, wood, and all the warm-colored things.</h5>
+<h5>Blue, as the most neutral cool tint, could be described<br>as subtly evoking sky, water, and all the cool-colored<br>things of nature.
+Brown, the most neutral warm tint,<br>speaks of soil, wood, and all the warm-colored things.</h5>

 <h5>Thus do snow and rusticated complete one another:<br>yin and yang, edge and middle, cool and warm.
 The<br>metal and rust of an old saw blade, ready to hew<br>blocks of code for monumental applications.</h5>